Ircama/osm-carto-tutorials/pages/10_osm-rendering-process.md

 For this, all periodically preprocessed shapefiles data derived from OSM shall be downloaded into a specific folder to be locally accessed by the rendering engine and also indexed for improved search performance.

-Shapefiles currently used by OSM for rendering the standard map can be found in [OpenStreetMapData](http://openstreetmapdata.com/), [Natural Earth](http://www.naturalearthdata.com) and [Planet OSM](http://planet.openstreetmap.org/).
+Shapefiles currently used by OSM for rendering the standard map can be found in [OpenStreetMapData](http://openstreetmapdata.com/), [Natural Earth](http://www.naturalearthdata.com) and [Planet OSM](https://planet.openstreetmap.org/) (notice we are now [using https with openstreetmap sites](https://github.com/openstreetmap/operations/issues/200)).

-Additional information available [here](http://wiki.openstreetmap.org/wiki/Planet.osm), [here](http://wiki.openstreetmap.org/wiki/OSMCoastline) and [here](http://wiki.openstreetmap.org/wiki/Coastline_error_checker).
+Additional information available [here](https://wiki.openstreetmap.org/wiki/Planet.osm), [here](https://wiki.openstreetmap.org/wiki/OSMCoastline) and [here](https://wiki.openstreetmap.org/wiki/Coastline_error_checker).

 The process adopted to download and index the needed shapefiles is the following: